-Lindner Center of HOPE, Chief of Adult Psychiatry
+Lindner Center of HOPE, Chief Medical Officer

 Dr. Johnson completed her General Psychiatry Residency and Psychiatric Emergency Services Chief Residency with University of Cincinnati College of Medicine and University Hospital in Cincinnati.
 As a staff psychiatrist for Lindner Center of HOPE, Dr. Johnson’s interests include treatment of mood disorders, anxiety disorders, psychotic disorders, and ADHD in the inpatient and outpatient settings.